List of Body of Proof characters: Joan Hunt

 Joan Hunt is the overbearing mother of Megan and grandmother of Lacey Fleming.
 She was a judge, but lost re-election for her seat in season 2.
-Her husband and father of Megan was thought to have committed suicide when Megan was 13 years old, but it was later revealed that he was murdered and he was forced to make it look like a suicide.
-After the death of her husband was proved to be a murder, her tough relationship with Megan finally changed for the better.
+Her husband and Megan's father was thought to have committed suicide when Megan was 13 years old, but it was later revealed that he was murdered and he was forced to make it look like a suicide.
+After the death of her husband was proved to be a murder, Joan's tough relationship with Megan finally changed for the better.
 Joan and Lacey get along fine; Lacey being Joan’s only grandchild.
-However, how well Joan gets along with Todd Fleming, her ex-son-in-law is never shown.
+However, how well Joan gets along with Todd Fleming, her ex-son-in-law, is never shown.